 4. Build and segment email lists

-As your email marketing strategy plays out, you will increase the number of email subscribers on your list.
+As your email marketing strategy plays out, you will increase the number of new subscribers on your list.

-Very quickly, this list becomes non-homogenous: the customers on your list don’t necessarily fit the same profile.
-Your list may be made up of customers that fit your 3 buyer personas, but there may be any number of variations in between.
+Your list will quickly become non-homogeneous: the customers on your list don’t necessarily fit the same profile.
+Your list may be made up of customers that fit your three buyer personas, but there may be any number of variations in between.

 If you continue to send the same emails to every recipient on your list, you will see a decrease in key engagement metrics like open and click-through rates.